dmerejkowsky/blog/content/post/0088-ruplacer.md

 Let's say you've written a big application in your favorite language.

-You've just [you should never have Users](), by Itamar, so you decide to rename all usages of the class 'User', to a new class named 'Account'.
+You've just read *[Never use the word “User” in your code](https://codewithoutrules.com/2018/09/21/users-considered-harmful/)*, by Itamar Turner-Trauring, so you decide to rename all usages of the class 'User', to a new class named 'Account'.

 # The powerful IDE